Agile project management is a meaningless term.

 The change needs to come where people no longer see a timeline as just a visual representation of the project, but as a project blueprint.
 The project plans aren’t just a bar chart schedule, they’re both the instructions for what to do, and a guide for how to do it.
 Blueprints allow for bottom up creativity and responsiveness to change.
 Blueprints aren’t static, and they can be adaptable when necessary.
 Project management of the future will be the creation of the top-down project plan, with the flexibility and agility for task management to flow, bottom up, from an empowered and autonomous team.

 Your project plan doesn’t have to be a Gantt chart.
 It shouldn’t be a bar chart schedule of tasks.
 Project planning should be as simple, clear, and intuitive as the plan above.

 Want to learn more?
 No problem.
-See why the next generation Gantt chart is already here.
+See the next generation Gantt chart that’s already here.

-Or click this button, sign up, and see it for yourself.
+Or click this button, sign up, and try it for yourself.